- Indicators Your Family Member May Need Home Care

 - Ask open-ended questions that encourage your parents to share feelings.
 Then sit back and carefully listen to learn what is important to them.

 - Offer options, not advice.
 Pose questions and offer more than one acceptable solution.
 Ask your parents which choice they prefer.
 This involves them in the elder care decision process and enables them to exercise control and independence.

 - Speak with respect.
-Approach the discussion as a partner with your parents.
+Approach the in home health care services discussion as a partner with your parents.
 Stop to listen and respect their desire and need to maintain control over their lives.
-Avoid reversing roles in the discussion, that is, you acting as the parent and your parent as the child.
+Avoid reversing roles in the discussion, that is, you act as the parent and your parent as the child.